-Last Updated on December 20, 2023 by Soumya
+Last Updated on August 27, 2024 by Soumya

-Sintra is a lovely, little Portuguese town dotted with fairytale castles and historical legends.
+Sintra is a lovely little Portuguese town dotted with fairytale castles and historical legends.
 If you’ve heard of the quirky Pena Palace or the enigmatic Quinta da Regaleira, you’ll be pleased to know that they’re both located in Sintra.

 The best part is that Sintra is only 20 miles from Lisbon, making it an excellent day trip destination for travelers.
+And trust me, a day trip to Sintra from Lisbon is one of the nicest things to do in Portugal.

 I went with the second option and saw a lot in one day.

-That’s why, I have this ultimate Sintra travel blog where you’ll discover everything you need to plan your one day trip to Sintra from Lisbon, including how to get there, how to get around, what to do, and where to eat.
+That’s why I have this ultimate Sintra travel blog, where you’ll discover everything you need to plan your perfect day in Sintra, including how to get there, how to get around, what to do, and where to eat.

 • Do not miss walking down the initiation well at Quinta da Regaleira.
 That is an absolutely surreal experience and very different from what you may have experienced in other European castles.